gethinode/docs/content/en/docs/latest/components/toast.md

 ## Overview

 {{< alert >}}
-<strong>New in v0.14.3 -</strong> To support multiple toast messages on the same page, each toast message is now explicitly linked to a button using the parameter `id`.
+**New in v0.14.3** - To support multiple toast messages on the same page, each toast message is now explicitly linked to a button using the parameter `id`.
 Hinode wraps the individual toast messages in a container to stack them automatically.
 {{< /alert >}}

 Use the `toast` shortcode to display a dismissable message in the bottom-right corner of the screen.
 Give the toast a unique `id` and assign this value to the `toast` argument of a button.
 As an example, the following shortcode displays two buttons that, when clicked, trigger a toast message.
 The messages are stacked when both buttons are clicked in a short timeframe.